Lucyg1995/COM426-Twitter/README.md

 # COM426-Twitter
 This C# console app demonstrates how to load Twitter data in your code.
-Note that for the assignment, you will need to implement a *graphical app* displaying the social media messages.
+Note that for the assignment, you will need to implement a C# WPF *graphical app* displaying the social media messages.
 This code is intended to show you the process, however you will need to re-implement this yourself.

 ## Resources